-- If you have had hepatitis B before or carry the virus, this medicine can cause the virus to become active.
+- If you have had hepatitis B before or carry the virus, ocrelizumab can cause the virus to become active.
 This can lead to very bad and sometimes deadly liver problems.
 You will be tested for hepatitis B before starting ocrelizumab.
-You will need to watch for signs of hepatitis while taking this medicine and for several months after stopping it.
+You will need to watch for signs of hepatitis while taking ocrelizumab and for several months after stopping it.
 Talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with ocrelizumab may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with ocrelizumab may either raise the chance of an infection or make the vaccine not work as well.

-- Make sure you are up to date with all your vaccines at least 6 weeks before treatment with this medicine.
+- Make sure you are up to date with all your vaccines before treatment with ocrelizumab.
 Talk with your doctor to find out when you need to get any vaccines before starting ocrelizumab.

 - Infusion reactions have happened with ocrelizumab.
 Sometimes, these could be very bad or life-threatening.
 Talk with the doctor.

-- Infusion reactions can happen up to 24 hours after this medicine is given.
+- Infusion reactions can happen up to 24 hours after ocrelizumab is given.

 - Other drugs may be given to help with infusion side effects.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.